 SDRs can be expensive transceivers right down to the receive only such as the RTLSDR.

-The SDRSIG has it’s own website at https://sdrsig.net however the group is part of REAST so we are looking to integrate the site content on the REAST website.
-If you would like to join the group, head over to the website and fill in the signup form.
-The website has a blog and events page, members will get access to the site to add their own content based on their SDR experiments.
-If you sign up we will add you to the group mailing list where online discussions on SDR topics takes places as well as announcements of upcoming events.
+The SDRSIG has it’s own website at https://sdrsig.net however as part of REAST we are syndicating the news feed here.
+If you would like to join the group, head over to the website and fill in the signup form which will add you to the mailing list.
+The website has a blog and events page, and members are encouraged to document their SDR experiments on the Hackaday.io social network or on their own websites.
+The group mailing list where online discussions on SDR topics takes places as well as announcements of upcoming events.

-The SDRSIG group is new, with our first meeting in August 2016.
-The group has regular meetings at the REAST club house on the Domain once or twice a month.
-We will alternate between the Wednesday evenings and Saturdays to accomodate our busy lives.
+The group has regular meetings at the REAST club house on the Domain once a month.
 Later on we will develop an SDR net and other online activities.
+Check the Upcoming Events page for information about our next meetup.